-As a center of enrichment for the larger Church community, Saint Charles provides ongoing academic and pastoral programs to priests, deacons, religious and laity through the School of Diaconal Studies and the Graduate School of Theology.
+As a center of enrichment for the larger Church community, Saint Charles provides ongoing academic and pastoral programs to priests, deacons, religious and laity through the School of Diaconal Formation and the School of Theological Studies.
 Students work toward academic degrees, catechetical certificates and more.

 With more than 180 years of rich tradition, Saint Charles Borromeo Seminary has entered a pivotal point in its history.
-Guided by the Rector, Most Reverend Timothy C. Senior, Saint Charles is undergoing exciting changes that include new programs and faculty as well as partnering with area Catholic colleges to provide courses in subjects such as servant leadership.
+Guided by the Rector, Most Reverent Timothy C. Senior, ’85, Saint Charles is undergoing exciting changes that include new programs and faculty as well as partnering with area Catholic colleges to provide courses in subjects such as servant leadership.

 For the last five years, Saint Charles has experienced a surge in enrollment with annual increases in the number of seminarians on campus.